 - 1.6.
-Neo Environmental Ltd has been appointed by Renewable Energy Systems (RES) Ltd (the "Applicant") to undertake a Natura Impact Statement (NIS) for a proposed amendment to a previously consented solar farm development (Planning Reference: 2361049) (c.
-81.9ha) (the "Amended Development") in the townlands of Ballydonagh, Cloonineen, Skecoor, Kiltormer East and Graveshill, Co.
+Neo Environmental Ltd has been appointed by Renewable Energy Systems (RES) Ltd on behalf of Ballydonagh Solar Limited (the "Applicant") to undertake a Natura Impact Statement (NIS) for an amended solar farm extension (the "Amended Development") to the Ballydonagh Solar Farm (Ref: 24/61749) in the townlands of Ballydonagh, Cloonineen, Skecoor, Lisheenaguil, Kiltormer East, Co.
 Galway (the "Application Site"). - 1.7.
-Please refer to Figure 2, Volume 2 for the layout of the Amended Development. - 1.8.
-An Ecological Impact Assessment (EIA) and Biodiversity Management Plan (BMP) have also been undertaken for the Proposed Development and should be read in conjunction with this NIS.
+Please see Figure 103 for the layout of the Amended Development. - 1.8.
+An amended Ecological Impact Assessment (EIA) and Biodiversity Management Plan (BMP) have also been undertaken for the Amended Development and should be read in conjunction with this NIS.